 We have described a framework for extracting specific parts of existing sound scenes and flexibly reusing these to create new sound scenes of arbitrary length.
-Our framework allows users to interactively highlight points of interest in the input sound, separating it into well-defined components.
-This separation allows greater control over the synthesized scene, letting elements from different sound scenes be transformed independently and combined.
+It allows users to interactively highlight points of interest in the input sound, separating it into well-defined components.
+This allows greater control over the synthesized scene, letting elements from different sound scenes be transformed independently and combined.
 We have also demonstrated an interactive paradigm for building new sound scenes, which includes iterative refinement of components, interactive previews of transformations, grouping, and placement in time and space.
 Due to the separation, our system is effective in analyzing and synthesizing many classes of sounds.
+It is, to our knowledge, the first to provide a comprehensive approach for extracting/ transforming/ resynthesizing the different component templates, first individually, then into cohesive sound scenes.

 While our system has no fundamental restriction on the type of input sound to analyze, there are some limitations.
 When two events overlap in both time and frequency, it can be hard for the analysis to distinguish between them.
+Further, it is difficult to extract an event's reverberation.
 Also, when events have strong deterministic as well as stochastic components, these components get separated and may be difficult to regroup.
 Future work includes overcoming these limitations by (1) using more sophisticated event tracking and grouping methods, and (2) extending the idea of objects to include composite events with both deterministic and transient components.
 In addition, we plan to combine machine learning techniques to classify events and to improve performance without human assistance over time.
-We would also like to extend the precomputing capacities of the system.